GhanshyamVerma/Explainable-Recommender-System/KG_XGBoost/README.md

   python process_kg.py --kg_path ../KG_nt/KG_dep_parsing_100terms.nt --out_path data/KG_dep_parsing_100terms

 ```
-TuckER module needs some aditional code to save the kg embeddings in a text file .
-Below code is needed to be apended at the end of  train_and_eval() function definition which can be found inside main.py .
+TuckER module needs some additional code to save the kg embeddings in a text file.
+The below code needs to be appended at the end of  train_and_eval() function definition which can be found inside main.py.

 ```bash
 data_idxs = self.get_data_idxs(d.data)